virtual-labs/exp-Linear-dimension-coordinates-dei/experiment/theory.md

 This experiment will help students understand the key ideas in linear algebra, namely linear independence, basis, dimension, and coordinates.
 These concepts are essential while working with vector spaces.
-Students will learn how to determine whether vectors are linearly independent, how a basis can be formed and how to express any vector in terms of a chosen basis to determine co-ordinates.
+Students will learn how to determine whether vectors are linearly independent, how a basis can be formed and how to express any vector in terms of a chosen basis to determine co-ordinates.<br>
 **Notation**: Vector space over the field <i>F</i>≡<i>R</i> or <i>C</i>  is denoted by <i>V</i>, where <i>R</i> is the set of real numbers and <i>C</i> is the set of complex numbers.<br>
 ### 1. Linearly independence:
 #### 1.1.
 Linearly dependent set: